whitneyburton/portfolios/students/1610-back/michael-schutte/michael_mod_two_portfolio.markdown

 My biggest takeaway from this session is to not be intimidated or disappointed if a company does not have job listings in my area.
 If that is the case, I can reach out to someone anyway and just see what it's like to work there, and develop a relationship from an informational standpoint.
 Moreover, it was exciting to put together a job tracker and remember that the whole reason I'm at Turing is to find a fulfilling career as a software developer.

+#### Cold Outreach

+This development session was extremely productive.
+The presentation was succinct and informative, and using the remaining time to actually construct and workshop an email was invaluable.
+Prior to this exercise, I thought cold outreach was very daunting.
+I realize now that it can be pretty straightforward.
+I think it's also good to rememeber that the worst thing that can happen is that they don't respond--and that's okay.

+Here are my cold outreach emails:

+    * Subject: Interest in Map My Fitness analytics
+        Hi Josh,
+        I’m a junior backend developer in the Denver area, and really interested in UA’s development team.
+A friend of mine from the innovation team, Sam Gerk, mentioned there are some awesome projects in the works.
+        As an endurance runner and fellow outdoor enthusiast, I’m specifically interested in the data analytics of the Map My Fitness side of the company, Are you free anytime this week, maybe Thursday (1/5) at 2pm, to meet for coffee at Novo off 16th and Glenarm?
+Let me know if a different time works better.
+        All the best,
+        Mike

+Include takeaways and deliverables from each session.

 #### (Session Name)